 Where is my graduation and how do I get there?

 Graduation ceremonies are held at the prestigious Symphony Hall, which is part of the International Convention Centre in Birmingham city centre.
+For information on how to get there please go to the Graduation Venue page on the menu at the top of this page.

 Is there disabled access at the venue?